elliotclowes/learnt.me/Various Notes/Yearly Notes (Private)/2024-25 Autumn Plan.md

 - **Note:** Add events into calendar.
 - ### Activities
 	- **Notes**
+		- Remove just winter TV/films from Christmas list and put
 		- Make sure to spend time with Natalie.
 			- ![[IMG_3934.jpeg]]
 		- Make sure to allot codeine and alcohol time for Christmas.